Today, there is an app for pretty much everything.

 To find your dream drink, the easy-to-use app lets you search by name, region, country, or even flavor profile.
 If you’re interested in leaving your feedback, you can rate, record and review whiskies based on your opinion.
 Better still, you can create a whisky wish list and keep track of your own collections, brands, and distilleries.

 Whisky Companion is perfect for those looking for an expert review on a certain whiskey before purchasing it, or for those wanting to compare and contrast different sorts.

 Whisky App is similar to the iMalt app, but it’s also available on Android.
 Currently, the application is in its beta phase so is free to download.

 Although the app is fairly new, the functionality is smooth and well-designed.
 According to the author, there are plans for the app to include a whisky ordering service at a later date.

 Scotch Whisky App

-Another database, the Scotch Whisky App includes a user-friendly flavour map.
-For those who don’t know, a flavour map is a grid that contains different whiskies and distilleries to indicate their flavour profile.
+Another database, the Scotch Whisky App includes a user-friendly flavor map.
+For those who don’t know, a flavor map is a grid that contains different whiskies and distilleries to indicate their flavor profile.

 If you’re partial to a certain style of whisky, this feature could prove pretty helpful – particularly if you’re faced with a section of unfamiliar whiskies and want help making your decision.